Think all gluten-free foods marketed for kids are healthy? Think again.

 In this major boxed cereal brand (photo right), the preservative BHT, or butylated hydroxytoluene, is used to keep the gluten-free cereal fresh.
 BHT is a preservative used in food and personal care products.
 It has been linked with health conditions as benign as skin and eye irritation to more severe issues like organ system toxicity (and a carcinogen in animal studies).

-Is this what you really want to give to your kids?
-Check out these 10 Chemical Additives in Gluten Free Foods for Kids.
+Is this what you really want to give to your family?
+Check out these 10 Chemical Additives in Gluten Free Foods.

 Pay attention to food labels.
 Check all gluten-free foods for chemical food additives, preservatives and artificial ingredients.
 And when in doubt – if you can’t pronounce it then it’s probably a chemical additive so avoid it.